 Introducing Middle & North Andaman

-But there's a negative side to riding the ATR: the road cuts through the homeland of the Jarawa and has brought the tribe into incessant contact with the outside world.
-Modern India and tribal life do not seem able to coexist - every time Jarawa and settlers interact, misunderstandings have led to friction, confusion and, at worst, violent attacks and death.
-Indian anthropologists and indigenous rights groups like Survival International have called for the ATR to be closed; its status continues to be under review at time of writing.
+But there’s a negative side to riding the ATR: the road cuts through the homeland of the Jarawa and has brought the tribe into incessant contact with the outside world.
+Modern India and tribal life do not seem able to coexist – every time Jarawa and settlers interact, misunderstandings have led to friction, confusion and, at worst, violent attacks and death.
+Indian anthropologists and indigenous rights groups such as Survival International have called for the ATR to be closed; its status continues to be under review at time of writing.
 At present, vehicles are permitted to travel only in convoys at set times from 6am to 3pm.
-Photography is strictly prohibited, as is stopping or any other interaction with the Jarawa people - who are becoming increasingly reliant on handouts from passing traffic.
+Photography is strictly prohibited, as is stopping or any other interaction with the Jarawa people – who are becoming increasingly reliant on handouts from passing traffic.